astropy/halotools/docs/mock_making/models.rst

 For a complete listing of the optional features supported by this pre-built model, see the Kravtsov04 documentation.
+You can read the details about each of the pre-loaded models
+here:

+* Behroozi10, parameterized abundance matching
+* Leauthaud11, an HOD model deriving from a central galaxy stellar-to-halo mass relation
+* Zehavi11, red/blue luminosity-based HOD
+* Hearin13, direct abundance matching
+* Behroozi13, assembly history model based on abundance matching
+* Tinker13, similar to Leauthaud11, but with quenched and star-forming designations

 Composing your own galaxy-halo model